Home

 Kuala Selangor Nature Park is located on the estuary of Selangor River or Sungai Selangor and has an area of about 240 hectares.
 If you are coming from Kuala Lumpur, this park is about 60 to 70 minutes drive away.
 If you are visiting Malawati Hill, plan to spend a few hours here as it is located just at the foot of Malawati Hill.

-Those of you who are travelling from Kuala Lumpur to the north towns of Peninsular Malaysia such as Tanjung Karang, Sekinchan, Sabak Bernam, Teluk Intan, Kampung Koh or Sitiwan using this coastal way will pass by Kuala Selangor.
+Those of you who are travelling from Kuala Lumpur to the north towns of Peninsular Malaysia such as Tanjung Karang, Sekinchan, Sabak Bernam, Teluk Intan, Kampung Koh or Sitiawan using this coastal way will pass by Kuala Selangor.
 It will be a good idea to make a stop and enjoy the natural surroundings of this park.

 This park consists of 3 ecosystems.
 They are: